ollawone/Abalones_age_prediction/README.md

 This exercise utilised the data from the Abalones Dataset from the Data Science Dojo Repository <https://code.datasciencedojo.com/datasciencedojo/datasets/tree/master/Abalone>

 The codes tested and compared various Regression models and Random Forest for this prediction problem.
+The dataset is available [here](abalone_data.csv)

 Analysis were carried out in stages